Before starting, please make sure you have:

 - Select a variable.

-If no MindSphere data is available, it may be that the default time range may not contain data from your asset.
+If no data is available, it's likely that the default time range does not contain data from your asset.
 Try selecting different time ranges from the time selector drop-down list.
 If you continue to experience issues in retrieving data, try using the generated test data for the next steps.

 Connecting to Data¶